-- · improve the quality and quantity of open space for all ages - · provide a new cemetery - · Provide more facilities at the recreation ground (new indoor sports building?) - · make walking& cycling routes more attractive, improving health & well-being - · use rural setting for leisure and food production safeguard
+- provide a new cemelery Provide more facilities at the recreation ground (new indoor) - sports building?) make welking& cycling routes more attractive, improving health & well-being - use rural setting for leisure and food production safeguard. land

-- 7. Increase the use of our parks and open spaces by a wider age range of people by, improving existing facilities, providing a new cemetery and more facilitates at the Recreation Ground - 8.
-Provide improved and safe walking routes to all the amenities in our town centre from existing and proposed developments in order to reduce car use and improve the health and well-being of - 9.
-Create a continuous network of green habitats, parks, waterways and nature trails
+7. Increase the use of our parks and open spaces by a wider age range of people by, improving existing facilities, providing a new cemetery and more facilitates at the Recreation Ground.

+8. Provide improved and safe walking routes to all the amenities in our town centre from existing and proposed developments in order to reduce car use and improve the health and well-being of residents.

+9. Create a continuous network of green habitats, parks, waterways and nature trails history prom